meel-hd/s6-paper/index.typ

         \ \ \ \ \ \ \ \ \ \ \ \
         = Acknowledgments
 ]
-~~ I would like to express my sincere gratitude to Moulay Ismail University and Professor Hicham Laabidi for their invaluable support throughout this research project.
+~~ I would like to express my sincere gratitude to my professors at Moulay Ismail University, especially Professor Hicham Laabidi, for their invaluable support throughout this research project.
+This project was a serious commitment of time and energy.
 Professor Laabidi's guidance and encouragement were instrumental, and his expertise greatly shaped this research.
 I would also like to extend my thanks to the research participants whose contributions were vital to this study.
 #pagebreak()

 // Dedications